Cleveland Browns Redraft:1991

 12 308 Elijah Austin

-Originally, not a bad draft at all.
-Eric Turner and Michael Jackson became stars for the Browns, Ed King was a starter, and James Jones and Pio Sagapolutele were good defenders.
-However, every pick after Jackson was a waste.
-We need a more productive draft to get the Browns back on track.
+My first task would be to pick up some additional picks in rounds 2-5.
 First I work out a deal with the Dallas Cowboys, who were stuffed with picks due to the raping of the Vikings over the Hershel Walker trade.
-I give up the first round (2) and 9th round (239) picks for the Cowboys’ two 3rd round (62, 70) and 4th round (110) picks.
+I would swap first round picks (my #2 pick for their #20 pick), and give up my 9th round (239) pick for the Cowboys’ 3rd round (62) and 4th round (110) picks.
 As much as I liked Turner, this team needs too much help, and there’s too much talent in the draft not to make this deal.
-Our draft board now looks like this:

 Round Number Player